 Email blocklists are lists of servers, domains and IP addresses that have been flagged for sending spam.

-There are many different blocklists available, each of which has varying impacts on email delivery for those that land on them.
+There are many different blocklists, each of which has varying impacts on email delivery for those that land on them.
 Some of the more reputable and well-known blocklists are Spamhaus, Barracuda and SpamCop.

-Different IP blocklists are used by spam filters, Internet Service Providers (ISPs) and mailbox administrators to detect spam for their users.
+Different IP blocklists are used by spam filters, Internet Service Providers (ISPs) like Gmail, Yahoo and Microsoft Outlook, and mailbox administrators to detect spam for their users.

 There are two types of email blocklists:

-One of the first inklings that your email has been blocklisted is lower open rates and a sudden increase in bounces.
+One of the first signs that your email has been blocklisted is lower open rates and a sudden increase in bounces.

-If you’re using an Email Service Provider (ESP) you’ll need to take this up with them.
-If not, the bounce message you receive will relay some information about the reason your email was bounced.
+If you’re using an Email Service Provider (ESP) you’ll need to investigate this with them.
+If not, the bounce message you receive will relay some information about the reason your email bounced.

 For example: “Reason: Sender IP (000.00.00.000) is blocklisted at zen.spamhaus.org.”